arthursb2016/responsive-app/README.md

 How to test:

-1. Install either plugin (Rollup or Webpack) in your fresh or existing app
+1. Install or add the script tag into your fresh or existing app
     1. If you have existing responsive rules, bypass them
 2. Check your interface across multiple resolutions
 3. Let me know how it worked for you :)

 You can reach out to me in [LinkedIn](https://www.linkedin.com/in/artsborba/) or open a [Github issue](https://github.com/arthursb2016/responsive-app/issues) to clear doubts, share feedback or demonstrate your context (either working or not)

-Now check below options you can pass to the plugin constructor:
+Now check below options you can pass to the plugin constructor (only available for plugins):

 ## Options